Billy Kellock (footballer, born 1954)

-William Kellock (born 7 February 1954) is a Scottish former footballer who scored 77 goals in 298 league games in an 11-year career in the Football League in the 1970s and 1980s.
+William Kellock (7 February 1954 – 20 March 2024) was a Scottish footballer who scored 77 goals in 298 league games in an 11-year career in the Football League in the 1970s and 1980s.
 He played for Aston Villa, Cardiff City, Norwich City, Millwall, Chelmsford City, Kettering Town, Peterborough United, Luton Town, Wolverhampton Wanderers, Southend United, Port Vale, and Halifax Town.
-He was twice named on the PFA Team of the Year and was promoted out of the Second Division with Wolves in 1982–83.
+He was twice named to the PFA Team of the Year and was promoted out of the Second Division with Wolves in 1982–83.

 Career

-Kellock was a youth-team player at Aston Villa, though went on to play for Cardiff City in the 1971 FA Youth Cup final defeat to Arsenal.
-He broke into the first team during the 1971–72 and 1972–73 seasons, helping Jimmy Scoular's "Bluebirds" to 19th and 20th-place finishes in the Second Division.
+Kellock was a youth team player at Aston Villa, though went on to play for Cardiff City in the 1971 FA Youth Cup final defeat to Arsenal.
+He broke into the first-team during the 1971–72 and 1972–73 seasons, helping Jimmy Scoular's "Bluebirds" to 19th and 20th-place finishes in the Second Division.
+He turned professional in February 1972.
+He played in the 1973 final of the Welsh Cup as Cardiff defeated Bangor City 5–1 on aggregate, though he only played in the 1–0 away defeat at Farrar Road.
 He scored two goals in 35 league games at Ninian Park.
 He then played three First Division games for Norwich City in 1973–74 as John Bond's "Canaries" suffered relegation.
-He left Carrow Road to sign with Millwall, who were themselves relegated out of the Second Division in 1974–75.
-However "Lions" manager Gordon Jago never handed Kellock his league debut, who left The Den and dropped out of the Football League and joined Chelmsford City.
-The "Clarets" finished 14th in the Southern League in 1975–76, and Kellock switched to Kettering Town.
+He left Carrow Road to sign with Millwall.
+However, "Lions" manager Gordon Jago never handed Kellock his league debut, who left The Den and dropped out of the Football League and joined Chelmsford City in October 1974.
+In October 1975, he scored four goals in a 6–1 Southern League Cup win over Banbury United despite missing a penalty kick.
+He also scored a hat-trick in the semi-finals of the Essex Professional Cup, though he was not selected for the final.
+He scored 41 goals in 76 games for Chelmsford before being released in January 1976.
+At that point, he signed with Kettering Town.
 Manager Derek Dougan led the "Poppies" to third in the Southern League 1976–77, and then new boss Mick Jones led the club to sixth place in 1977–78.
+He helped them to reach the 1979 FA Trophy final, where they were beaten 2–0 by Stafford Rangers.